 Adding Automation to a Discount

 Spiffy gives you the ability to trigger automation in other connected systems when a promo code is used (ex: applying a tag in your CRM).
 Automations will fire when the promo code is used on any applicable checkout.

-- Navigate to your Spiffy account settings and select Discounts from the sidebar to view your discount code list.
+- Select Discounts in the left navigation menu to view your discount code list.

 - Click on the discount that you would like to add automation to.
 This will open the discount configuration.

 - Under the Automation section of the discount’s configuration, click Add Action.
 Following the prompts, select a system you have integrated, and choose an action.

 Once done click Save to enable the configured automation.

 While you can create Discounts both at the checkout-level settings, and the account-level settings, you can only edit Discounts at the account-level settings.

 - To edit an existing Discount, select Discounts in the left navigation menu.